-Sleep isn’t just for the lazy and it’s critical for health that we get better sleep.
-We all need a solid night’s rest regularly because there is no gold medal for the person who gets the least sleep.
-In our fast-paced society where people neglect to take care of their priorities, many people are cheating themselves of rest and in the long run that means they are cheating their health.
+Sleep is critical for health and healing.
+We all need a solid night’s rest regularly and, –just so you know– there’s no gold medal for the person who gets the least sleep.
+In our fast-paced society, people neglect their priorities and cheat themselves of rest.
+In the long run, that means they’re cheating their health.

-So many people don’t realize the impact their sleep can have but it’s true.
-I get asked all the time by patients, “what can I do to improve my health?”
-The simplest answer is healthy sleep because it is such a critical foundation of your health.
+So many people don’t realize the impact sleep can have on every aspect of life –especially their health.
+Doc gets asked all the time by patients, “What can I do to improve my health?”
+The simplest answer is healthy sleep because it’s such a critical foundation of health.
 If you don’t sleep, you don’t heal.
-Your body needs to rest because it supports regenerative processes along with healthy hormones, your brain wave activity and other biological processes.
+Your body needs rest because it supports regenerative processes, healthy hormone production, regular brain wave activity, and other biological processes.
 That’s where supporting your circadian rhythm comes in.

 Why’s Circadian Rhythm Important?

 All living creatures are dependent on their circadian rhythm for biological functions.
-It’s an internal clock that determines physiological functions over the course of about 24 hours that includes sleep and eating.
-There are internal factors like hormones that impact your circadian rhythm and external factors like light and temperature.
-A healthy circadian rhythm means your body increases cortisol in the morning to wake you up to get you going and it drops throughout the day when it is time to wind down.
-Supporting your circadian rhythm and healthy sleep habits set you up for good health.
+This internal clock determines the body’s physiological functions over the course of about 24 hours, including eating and sleeping.
+There are internal and external factors that impact your circadian rhythm.
+Internal factors include hormones and neurotransmitters, and external factors include light and temperature.
+A healthy circadian rhythm means your body increases cortisol in the morning to wake you up and decreases it throughout the rest of the day until it’s time to wind down.
+Supporting your circadian rhythm with healthy sleep habits sets you up for good health.

 8 Tips to Get Better Sleep